MicrosoftDocs/sql-docs/azure-sql/database/disaster-recovery-guidance.md

 # Azure SQL Database disaster recovery guidance
 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

 Azure SQL Database provides industry leading high availability guarantee of at least 99.99% to support mission critical and a wide variety of applications that need to be always available.
 Azure SQL Database also has capability to have turn key business continuity solution that lets you perform quick disaster recovery in the event of a regional outage.
+This article contains valuable information to review in advance of application deployment.

 Though we continuously strive to provide high availability, there are times when Azure SQL Database service does incur outage causing unavailability of the database and thus impacting your application.
 When our service monitoring detects issues that cause widespread connectivity errors, failures or performance issues, the service automatically declares an outage to keep you informed.